POSTECH-CVLab/Geometric-Primitives/README.md

 # Geometric-Primitives

-It defines a geometric primitive for accomplishing 3D shape generation.
+This package defines 3D geometric primitives and their related features, which support the assembly of the geometric primitives to construct a 3D object.

 ## Installation